kzar/bitratchet-js/README.md

  - Dynamic length primitives are only necessary when the primitive's length varies depending on _its own value_.
 They are only necessary for records and other advanced situations.
 The dynamic primitives `parse` and `unparse` functions must accept an optional second parameter called store and they must populate the store object - if given - with a bit length after processing the data.
 Dynamic length fields also have to deal with extra data and don't get as much help with putting their data into the right position.
  - If the primitive's length is not divisible by 8 the parse function should ignore any extra bits (left at the MSB end of the first and MSB byte) and the unparse function should take care to zero them.
  - If the primitive is created with invalid options, or used with invalid data an exception should be thrown.
+ - By convention primtives should accept a `missing` option when it's possible the primitive's value will be omitted, the option could contain a value or a function to be called.
+The missing option is then used by the unparse function when the value is undefined.

 Included primitives: